Shreeharsha-BE21B037/Corporate_Finance/README.md

 - Dividend Policy

 ### Assignment 2 : Market Risk
-Select a Market Index (BSE Power) and identify minimum variance porfolio, construct the markowitz Market index applying the indifference curve
+Select a Market Index (BSE Power) and identify minimum variance porfolio, construct the markowitz Market index applying the indifference curve.

-Additionally plot the efficient fronteir and the indifference curve.
+Additionally plotted the efficient fronteir and the indifference curve.